Militia: Mexico

+Modern examples on the Mexican view on militias are the Chiapas conflict against the EZLN and against the EPR in Guerrero, where the government forces combated the upraised militias.
+And in a more recent case when civilian self-defence militias appeared during the Mexican war on drugs, the government regulated them and transformed the militias in to Rural federal forces, and those who resisted were combated and imprisoned.

+By country

 Afghanistan

 Militias have been used throughout the history of Afghanistan.
-Militias and irregular forces have contributed significantly to the military history of the country and affected the process of state formation.
+Afghan Militias and irregular forces have contributed significantly to the military history of the country and affected the process of state formation.